-The branch of government responsible in providing health and retirement benefits to Filipino workers has released its new and latest SSS contribution table for 2014.
+The branch of government responsible for providing health and retirement benefits to Filipino workers has released its new and latest SSS contribution table for 2014.
 The revised rates would take effect on January 1, 2014.

 Latest SSS Contribution Table